RussianMushroom/Tag-Minigame/README.md

 ## Upcoming Features

-- MySQL support to save players' wins as credits that can be redeemed for item prizes.
+- ~~MySQL support to save players' wins as credits that can be redeemed for item prizes.~~ This is now to be supported by a new plugin called RewardLib (Adds global support for reward systems).
+- Support for multiple arenas.
+Create an arena using `/tag createarena [arena name]`.

 ## Credits